 2Department of Anesthesiology, Tabriz University of Medical Sciences, Tabriz, Iran

-Materials and Methods: This randomized clinical trial was conducted on 40 women in Shahid Madani Hospital of Tabriz in 2019.
-The sample size was determined based on previous studies using a formula.
-The participants were randomly assigned to the treatment group (n=20) and the control group (n=20).
-All participants completed a three-part questionnaire (demographics form, the visual analog scale (VAS) form, and hemodynamic symptoms form) before and 40 minutes after the intervention.
-Then, the women in the test group received 20 minutes of left foot reﬂexology based on the existing method and those in the control group received no intervention.
-The data were statistically analyzed using the Kolmogorov–Smirnov test, chi-square test, the paired sample t-test, and the independent t-test at the significance level less than 0.05.
+Materials and Methods: This randomized clinical trial was conducted on 40 women in Shahid Madani hospital of Tabriz in 2019.
+The sample size was determined based on previous studies using a formula and the participants were randomly assigned to treatment (n=20) and control (n=20) groups.
+In addition, all participants completed a three-part questionnaire (i.e., demographics, the visual analog scale, and hemodynamic symptoms forms) before and 40 minutes after the intervention.
+Then, the women in the test group received 20 minutes of left foot reﬂexology based on the existing method while those in the control group received no intervention.
+The data were statistically analyzed using the Kolmogorov–Smirnov and chi-square tests, as well as the paired sample and independent t tests at the signifcance level less than 0.05.

-Results: The results indicated that the intervention significantly reduced systolic blood pressure (p=0.001), diastolic blood pressure (p=0.005), heart rate (p=0.003), and respiratory rate (p=0.041).
-In addition, foot reflexology significantly reduced the severity of postoperative pain in the treatment group (p=0.003).
+Results: The results indicated that the intervention signifcantly reduced systolic (P=0.001) and diastolic (P=0.005) blood pressures, along with heart (P=0.003) and respiratory (P=0.041) rates.
+Further, foot reﬂexology signifcantly decreased the severity of postoperative pain in the treatment group (P=0.003).

-Conclusion: The study findings indicated that foot reﬂexology had positive effects on stability of hemodynamic status and relieved postoperative pain in patients undergoing cABG.
+Conclusions: Overall, the study fndings revealed that foot reﬂexology had positive effects on the stability of hemodynamic status and thus relieved postoperative pain in patients undergoing CABG.